Probability interpretations

 Some interpretations of probability are associated with approaches to statistical inference, including theories of estimation and hypothesis testing.
 The physical interpretation, for example, is taken by followers of "frequentist" statistical methods, such as Ronald Fisher, Jerzy Neyman and Egon Pearson.
-Statisticians of the opposing Bayesian school typically accept the frequency interpretation when it makes sense (although not as a definition), but there's less agreement regarding physical probabilities.
+Statisticians of the opposing, Bayesian school typically accept the frequency interpretation when it makes sense (although not as a definition), but there is less agreement regarding physical probabilities.
 Bayesians consider the calculation of evidential probabilities to be both valid and necessary in statistics.
 This article, however, focuses on the interpretations of probability rather than theories of statistical inference.

 The terminology of this topic is rather confusing, in part because probabilities are studied within a variety of academic fields.
 The word "frequentist" is especially tricky.
 To philosophers it refers to a particular theory of physical probability, one that has more or less been abandoned.
 To scientists, on the other hand, "frequentist probability" is just another name for physical (or objective) probability.
 Those who promote Bayesian inference view "frequentist statistics" as an approach to statistical inference that is based on the frequency interpretation of probability, usually relying on the law of large numbers and characterized by what is called 'Null Hypothesis Significance Testing' (NHST).
 Also the word "objective", as applied to probability, sometimes means exactly what "physical" means here, but is also used of evidential probabilities that are fixed by rational constraints, such as logical and epistemic probabilities.